AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: Experiments

 \subsection{Distillation on SMOD Dataset}

-\textbf{Analysis of distillation results.} In order to validate the effectiveness of our method on our SMOD dataset, we compared the distillation results using the traditional distillation architecture with the distillation results using the AMFD.
+\textbf{Analysis of distillation results.} To validate the effectiveness of our method on our SMOD dataset, we compared the distillation results using the traditional distillation architecture with the distillation results using the AMFD.
 The traditional distillation architecture distills only the fusion features of the teacher network with one single MEA module.
 In Tab.\ref{tab:SMOD_mAP_MR} we can see that our AMFD improves the mAP of the student network by 3.5\%, which is 0.6\% more than the traditional distillation architecture that distills only fusion features.
-As for $\textit{MR}^{-2}$, our distillation method also outperforms the traditional distillation architecture and obtains results that are on the same level as the teacher network.
+For $\textit{MR}^{-2}$, our distillation method also outperforms the traditional distillation architecture and obtains results that are on the same level as the teacher network.
 The above results illustrate the effectiveness of our proposed fusion distillation architecture.
+In addition to this we do separate evaluations for different occluded objects and the results show that the detection ability of the models are concentrated on "NO" objects.

-\textbf{Comparison with other distillation methods.} We perform a comparison with advanced distillation methods MGD\cite{yang2022masked}, CWD\cite{shu2021channel} and PKD\cite{cao2022pkd} in the previous Sec.\ref{sec: LLVIP}.
-In order to verify the flexibility of our distillation method, we perform distillation experiment using one stage detection network Retinanet\cite{lin2017focal}.
-From Tab.\ref{tab:distill_res_SMOD}, we can see that our AMFD can increase mAP by 4.0\% which is better than other distillation methods in the one-stage detection network.
+\textbf{Heterogeneous distillation.} AMFD gives greater independence to the student network than the usual feature distillation, which makes our distillation method very suitable for distillation between detectors with different architectures.
+From Tab.\ref{tab:smod_detr}, we can see that for different detector architectures and different backbones, AMFD is effective in improving the performance of the student network.
+This also illustrates the wide applicability of fusion distillation.

 \textbf{Effectiveness of the proposed MEA module.} In the fusion distillation architecture, we use two MEA modules to force student networks to learn TIR and RGB features, respectively.
 In particular, we visualize the weights of the channels obtained in the MEA global feature extraction part (the $C \times 1 \times 1$ weights that we denote in Equation (\ref{equ: channel_weights}) by the symbol $\mathcal{W}(x)$).
 As shown in Fig.\ref{mea_channel_vis_llvip}, we can see that for different channels, there is a significant difference between the weights of the TIR MEA and the RGB MEA.
 This phenomenon of enhancement or weakness for different channels illustrates the effectiveness of our MEA module in fusion distillation architectures.
 In the traditional distillation architecture, we use only one MEA module to distill the fusion feature of teacher network.
 This generates only a single group of channel weights for the fusion features, which results in the missing useful latent information in both modalities.